bbtools-ps/fix-filenames/README.md

 # FIX FILENAMES

-Fix Filenames is a Node.js script that is used to fix the filenames on the selected directory.
+Fix Filenames is a Node.js script that is used to fix the names of all supported files from the selected directory.

 ## Requirements for development